rabbitmq/rabbitmq-server/deps/rabbitmq_aws/README.md

 ## Configuration

-Configuration for *httpc-aws* is can be provided in multiple ways.
-It is designed to behave similarly to the [AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) with respect to providing region and configuratoin information.
-Additionally it has two methods, ``httpc_aws:set_region/1`` and ``httpc_aws:set_credentials/2`` to allow for application specific configuration, bypassing the automatic configuration behavior.
+Configuration for *rabbitmq-aws* is can be provided in multiple ways.
+It is designed to behave similarly to the [AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) with respect to providing region and configuration information.
+Additionally it has two methods, ``rabbitmq_aws:set_region/1`` and ``rabbitmq_aws:set_credentials/2`` to allow for application specific configuration, bypassing the automatic configuration behavior.